jk45054/CTF-writeups/Flare-On 10/README.md

 ## Write-Ups

-My write-ups for some of the challenges can be found here
+My write-ups for some of the challenges can be found here.
+The most detailed ones are for challenges 7, 10, 12 and 13.

 1. [X](./01_X/)
 2. [ItsOnFire](./02_ItsOnFire/)